Analyticity of positive semigroups is inherited under domination

 for all $t \in (0, t_0]$. \end{enumerate} \end{proposition}

 Here, $\spec(T(t))$ denotes the spectrum of $T(t)$ and $\Res\big(\lambda, T(t)\big) := \big(\lambda - T(t)\big)^{-1}$ the resolvent of $T(t)$ at $\lambda$.

-The second proposition is from the realm of Perro--Frobenius theory (i.e., spectral theory of positive operators).
-It was proved (under slightly more general conditions) by Räbiger and Wolff \cite[Theorem~1.4]{RaebigerWolff1997}; their proof employs techniques which were introduced earlier by Lotz \cite{Lotz1968}.
+The second proposition belongs to the spectral theory of positive operators (sometimes referred to as infinite-dimensional \emph{Perron--Frobenius theory}, e.g.\ in \cite{ArendtEtAl1986, Greiner1981}).
+The result was proved, even under slightly more general conditions, by Räbiger and Wolff \cite[Theorem~1.4]{RaebigerWolff1997}; their proof employs techniques which were introduced earlier by Lotz \cite{Lotz1968}.